-Robeco Asia-Pacific Equities is an actively managed fund that invests in stocks in developed and emerging Asian-Pacific countries.
+Robeco Emerging Stars Equities is an actively managed fund that invests in emerging countries equities all over the world.
 The selection of these stocks is based on fundamental analysis as described in the Investment policy strategy paragraph in Appendix I of this Prospectus.
 The strategy integrates sustainability indicators on a continuous basis as part of the stock selection process.
 Amongst others, the Sub-fund applies norms-based and activity-based exclusions, Robeco's good governance policy, Robeco's SDG framework and considers Principal Adverse Impacts in the investment process.
 More product-specific information can be found on our website and the links provided in the final question of this disclosure.